will-byrne-hp/find/docs/_customisation/widgets-dev-docs.md

 ```

 ### Updating Widget Development

 The updating widget utilises a set of functions to handle the update.
-These need to be implemented carefully to ensure it works with the `TimeLastRefreshedWidget`.
+These functions need to be implemented carefully to ensure that the widget works with the `TimeLastRefreshedWidget` (this is a widget which tracks the dashboard update cycle and displays this information to the user).

 #### Functions

 `doUpdate(done)` is the main update function that is called when the dashboard refreshes all of the widgets.
-The done parameter is a callback that must be called when the widget has finished updating (if this is not called the `TimeLastRefreshed` widget will not know the update has finished).
+The `done` parameter is a callback that must be called when the widget has finished updating (if this is not called the `TimeLastRefreshed` widget will not know the update has finished and the loading spinner will not be hidden).
 This function should re-fetch any data needed to render the widget and then update the UI accordingly.
 The loading spinner is handled by the abstract view and does not need to be shown and hidden manually.

 `onCancelled` is called when the update has been cancelled for any reason.
 This function should cancel any pending requests made by the widget and resolve or remove any outstanding promises.

 #### Example

 ```javascript
 define([
     './updating-widget', // load the abstract updating-widget view.